Outline

 Retention - nurturing the user to stay subscribed.

 Get your product to sell itself.
 No pressure right?
 A product-led growth strategy relies on the product itself to be the main vehicle in growing and retaining your customer base.
-This new way of operating is changing things up in the SaaS industry, and for the better.

 If your product is sparking joy for your customers by solving the pain points they face in their day-to-day, then it’s time to implement a product-led strategy.
 The product-led concept aligns across the company, meaning your sales and marketing department, engineering team and everyone in between are all established around the product itself.
 This can lead to scalable SaaS Business growth.

-A meaningful feedback loop, improved sales metrics, speedy sign-ups and a happier team are just some of the benefits experienced by companies who have taken on a more product-led strategy.
+A meaningful feedback loop, improved sales metrics, speedy sign-ups, and a happier team are just some of the benefits experienced by companies who have taken on a more product-led strategy.

 Within the SaaS world, data is everything.
 Enriched data is a step above that.
 Data Enrichment makes your first-party data much more useful as it offers further insight and a deeper level of detail.
 You’ll want to add this in your SaaS Marketing strategy to understand your SaaS buyer personas and existing users on a refined level, with accurate information.